tinhnh2/Qmix/README.md

 •	rate_model: Type of the mixture site rate model, i.e., M (the gamma distribution) or X (the distribution-free scheme).

-•	time_model: Type of the mixture reversible model, i.e., GTR for reversible model or NONREV for non-reversible model.
+•	time_model: Type of the mixture reversible model, i.e., GTR20 for reversible model or NONREV for non-reversible model.

 •	corr_threshold: The Pearson correlation threshold used to stop the model estimation process.
 The default value is 0.99